billybillysss/transformer/README.md

 5. Execute `pltrain.py` to start the training process.
 6. Use `predict.ipynb` to validate the performance of your trained model.

-Remember, this project is not just about running code—it's an educational endeavor aimed at understanding transformers at a granular level.
-Don't rush through the steps; take your time to explore and comprehend each one.

-I hope this repository aids you in your quest to learn about machine learning, transformers, and the wonders of attention mechanisms.
 Happy coding and learning! 😊